 - Homes for sale in Fox Point

-Located at the point where the Providence River and Seekonk River meet, the community of Fox Point is directly across the river from the city of East Providence.
+Located at the point where the Providence River and Seekonk River meet the Narragansett Bay, the community of Fox Point is directly across the river from the city of East Providence.
 Frequently considered one of the best places to live in Providence, residents enjoy a wide variety of amenities in this beautiful area.

 With its soccer fields, views of the river, and open green space, the India Point Park is one of the top destinations in this part of town.
-Fox Point is also home to the local Fox Point Library as well as the Providence River Boat Company, which offers river tours of the city.
-Locals have easy access to a handful of great restaurants in Fox Point such as Fellini Pizzeria, Al Forno, and The Hot Club.
+This Providence neighborhood is also home to the local Fox Point Library as well as the Providence River Boat Company, which offers river tours of the city.
+Locals have easy access to a handful of great restaurants in Fox Point, such as Fellini Pizzeria, Al Forno, and The Hot Club.

 - Population: 3,140